Question: How to tell if your egg was fertilized? What are the symptoms and signs of early implantation?

 Expecting mothers use different techniques to determine their most fertile period, and when they do, they quickly have frequent sexual intercourse with their male partner.

 Your fertile period are days within your menstrual cycle that makes it easy for you to conceive.
-There are about nine days that are fertile in your cycle – Six days before ovulation to three days after your ovulation (However, for most women, the egg will die in the first 12 to 24 hours after ovulation).
+There is usually a fertile window of about 5–6 days in your cycle – the five days before ovulation and the day of ovulation (and sometimes the day after).
+This is because sperm can live inside the female reproductive tract for several days, while the egg only survives a short time after ovulation.
+(However, for most women, the egg will die in the first 12 to 24 hours after ovulation).

 If you do not get implantation cramps and spotting, it still does not mean you are not pregnant.
-Breast pain, headache, frequent urination, and change of mood are other pregnancy signs.
+Breast pain, headache, frequent urination, and change of mood are other pregnancy signs, but they are not specific and can also happen before your period.

 This article explains